IcePuff44/DSAI-Google-Stocks-Prediction/README.md

                      Group any headlines that falls on the same day, removal of any symbols from the headlines DataFrame Name: sp_copy

+Combination of both Google Stocks and Reuter Headlines:

+    1. Data Merge: Combined the datasets with the same dates.
+    2.
+#
 ### 3. Exploration of Dataset
+In this section, we will delve deeper into the dataset and find which and how some variables would affect the seasonality and trend.

+Exploration of the Google Stocks from Yahoo: